getadvice/getadvice.github.io/about.md

 If you want to help out with the project contact me!.

 ### I have more question!!
-[Schedule a call or cantact me](/adriano.galello) and I will answer any other questions that you may have or contact me on LinkedIn.
+[Schedule a call or contact me](/adriano.galello) and I will answer any other questions that you may have or contact me on LinkedIn.

 #### Others community likes this